-An "object" in a GPSS/H model might be a patient, a telephone call, a truck, a data packet, or any other type of discrete entity.
-The representations of these "objects" in GPSS/H are called transactions.
+A transaction in a GPSS/H model might represent a patient, a telephone call, a truck, a data packet, or any other type of individually identifiable entity.
 As the model executes, many transactions can be flowing through the model simultaneously-just as many "objects" would be moving through the real-world system being modeled.
 In addition, multiple transactions can, while flowing through the model, execute the same GPSS/H model statements at the same instant in simulated time without any intervention by the modeler.
 The execution of a process-interaction simulation model is thus similar to a multi-threaded computer program.
-This differs greatly from the singlethreaded, sequential execution of most general-purpose programming languages, and is a good reason why such languages are usually not good tools for writing simulation models.
+This differs greatly from the single-threaded, sequential execution of most general-purpose programming languages, and is a good reason why such languages are usually not good tools for writing simulation models.

-Many simulation projects focus on the use of system resources such as people, machines, conveyors, computers, physical space, and so on.
-In a GPSS/H simulation model, transactions ("objects") compete for the use of these system resources.
+Many simulation projects focus on the optimal use of system resources such as people, machines, conveyors, computers, physical space, and so on.
+In a GPSS/H simulation model, transactions compete for the use of these system resources.
 As transactions flow through the process representation, they automatically queue up when they can't gain control of a necessary resource.
 The modeler does not have to specify the transaction's waiting time or its queuing behavior for this to occur.
-Hence, the passage of time in a GPSS/H model can be represented implicitly, as in the case of a part waiting for a machine to be free, or explicitly, as in the case of a part being processed by a machine.
+Hence, the passage of time in a GPSS/H model can be represented implicitly, as in the case of a part waiting for a machine to become free, or explicitly, as in the case of a part being processed by a machine.

-Like most real-world systems, a GPSS/H model may consist of multiple processes operating simultaneously.
-Furthermore, each process may affect the other processes in the system.
+A GPSS/H model, like most real-world systems, may consist of multiple processes operating at the same time.
+Furthermore, each such process may affect the other processes in the system.
 For example, two parallel manufacturing processes may converge to a single inspection point where they are competing for a single resource-the inspector.
 GPSS/H provides the capability for multiple parallel processes to interact with each other automatically.
 Transactions ("objects") may be sent between processes; they may control or share common resources; or they may influence the (global) operation of all processes.